toughahtough-ux/valentine/README.md

 // Love Meter Messages
 loveMessages: {
-    extreme: "WOOOOW You love me that much?? 🥰🚀💝",  // Shows above 5000%
+    extreme: "WOOOOW I love you that much?? 🥰🚀💝",  // Shows above 5000%
     high: "To infinity and beyond! 🚀💝",              // Shows above 1000%
     normal: "And beyond! 🥰"                           // Shows above 100%
 }